Differentiating between a frying pan and a skillet can be quite confusing.

 Skillet Vs. Frying Pan – Are They Different?

-Many people contend that skillets and frying pans are different.
-But, in reality, they have many similarities that pretty much make them the same.
+Many people contend that skillets and frying pans are the same.

 Now that we have sorted this out, let’s move on to why and where the confusion really lies.